 - Culturally Responsive

 - Cultural Protection and Preservation

 - Successful bi-annual National Conferences (Darwin 2014, Cairns 2017) and planning the delivery of Transport Dreaming – Defining the Journey (Perth 2019).

 - Facilitated brokered solutions for Yorta Yorta community for Public transport.

 - Successfully negotiated the inclusion for NSW Community Transport providers to develop an Aboriginal Engagement Plan as 1 of the 9 Key Performance Indicators (KPI’s) in their Service Agreement (Contract) with Transport for NSW.

 - Facilitated access to Regional Aboriginal Networks for Community Transport Services.

 - Transport Symposiums for Community members and Service Providers in Victoria (Melbourne), Queensland (Brisbane) and South Australia (Adelaide).

-- Develop and deliver targeted training across the cultural spectrum.
+- Developed and delivered targeted training across the cultural spectrum.

-- Facilitating Aboriginal and Torres Strait Islander issues identification to Government, the not for profit sector and private industry.
+- Facilitated Aboriginal and Torres Strait Islander issues identification to Government, the Not For Profit sector and private industry.